Viviane Araújo (fighter)

-Viviane Araújo Gomes (born November 21, 1986) is a Brazilian mixed martial artist.
-She is a former Pancrase strawweight champion and currently competes in the flyweight division of the Ultimate Fighting Championship (UFC).
-As of March 7, 2023, she is #10 in the UFC women's flyweight rankings.
+Viviane Araújo Gomes (born November 21, 1986) is a Brazilian professional mixed martial artist who competes in the Women's Flyweight divison of the Professional Fighters League (PFL).
+She is a former Pancrase strawweight champion and competed in the Ultimate Fighting Championship (UFC).

 Background

 Araújo started playing soccer and spent much of her time away from home to forget about problems at home after witnessing her alcoholic father beating her mother on a daily basis.
 She later started Brazilian jiu-jitsu and fell in love with the sport after an invitation from her jiu-jitsu coach.
 She later became a jiu-jitsu teacher and transitioned to mixed martial arts as she was tired of watching her father abuse her mother.
 Araújo uses the octagon as the platform to voice her support to reach victims of domestic violence.

 Mixed martial arts career

 Early career

 Araújo fought most of her early mixed martial arts career primarily in Brazil and Japan, notably under Jungle Fight and Pancrase where she was the Strawweight Queen of Pancrase prior being signed by the UFC.